 Melt butter in medium metal bowl set over saucepan of simmering water (do not allow bottom of bowl to touch water).
 Whisk yolks, 1/4 cup cream and vanilla in small bowl to blend.
 Gradually whisk yolk mixture into bowl with melted butter.
 Whisk constantly over simmering water until thermometer registers 150°F, about 6 minutes (mixture may appear broken – mine did not but it was very thick like custard or pudding).
 Remove from over water; add chocolate and stir to melt.
 Set aside.
 Beat egg whites and 1/2 cup sugar and a pinch of cornstarch in large bowl to medium-stiff peaks.
 Whisk 1/4 of beaten egg white mixture into warm chocolate mixture to lighten.
 Fold in remaining egg white mixture.
-Pour mousse over the cooled cake in pan; smooth top.
-Chill torte until mousse is set, at least 6 hours and up to 1 day.

-Recipe Source: adpated slightly from epicurious.com/alternate mousse from Cook’s Illustrated
+Recipe Source: adpated slightly from Epicurious and chocolate mousse adapted from Cook’s Illustrated

 Originally posted March 2010; updated with new pictures, recipes notes, and commentary.